Who is Richard Allen – the man arrested over the 2017 Delphi murders?

 Richard Allen is a married 50-year-old man who works in the local CVS store in the heart of Delphi – where Libby German and Abby Williams lived with their families

-The 50-year-old married man arrested on Friday in connection with the 2017 Delphi murders has now been pictured for the first time – more than five years on from the double slaying of teenage best friends Libby German and Abby Williams.
+The 50-year-old married man arrested last week in connection with the 2017 Delphi murders has now been charged more than five years on from the double slayings of teenage best friends Libby German and Abby Williams.

-Richard Matthew Allen, from Delphi, Indiana, was taken into custody at around midnight and booked into Carroll County Jail.
-He has since been moved to a state facility for his own safety.
+Richard Matthew Allen, from Delphi, Indiana, was taken into custody on Wednesday (26 October) and booked into Carroll County Jail.
+On Friday, he was charged with two counts of murder and was moved to a state facility, reportedly for his own safety.

-Local outlet FOX59 has now obtained a state-issued photo of Mr Allen, with a government source confirming that it depicts the man now behind bars.

-The photo bears some likeness to the police sketches of the suspect which were released to the public over the course of the investigation – while the teenagers’ killer remained at large.

-It is currently unclear what the accusations against Mr Allen consist of but law enforcement sources have described it as a “major development” in the high-profile case that has rocked the small, close-knit community of Delphi and gone unsolved for more than half a decade.
+Indiana State Police announced the charges on Monday – a bombshell development in the high-profile case that has rocked the small, close-knit community of Delphi and had gone unsolved for more than half a decade.

+Mr Allen, 50, has pleaded not guilty to the charges and is said to be refusing to cooperate with the investigation.

+It is not clear what information has led to Mr Allen’s arrest now, more than five years on from the 2017 murders.

+The probable cause affidavit is currently under seal and officials declined to provide additional details about the investigation.

+However, it comes just months after Indiana State Police were spotted searching the Wabash River in Peru – around 40 minutes east of Delphi – in August and after investigators urged members of the public to come forward with information about an online catfishing account in December.

-Libby’s sister Kelsi German tweeted on Friday before the arrest was made public that “today is the day” they had been waiting for.
+When charges were filed on Friday, Libby’s sister Kelsi German tweeted that “today is the day” they had been waiting for.

 “Just know how grateful I am for all of you.
 No comments for now, any questions please refer to the Carroll county prosecutor’s office.
 There is tentatively a press conference Monday at 10am.
 We will say more then.
 Today is the day,” she said.

-Indiana State Police and members of the victims’ families are slated to hold a press conference on Monday morning to provide an update on the case.

-Before his sudden arrest on Friday, Mr Allen’s name had never before been publicly linked to the murders.
+Before his sudden arrest, Mr Allen’s name had never before been publicly linked to the murders.

 Here’s what we know about him: